Trend and Variance Adaptive Bayesian Changepoint Analysis & Local Outlier Scoring: Methodology

-In Equation \ref{stateeq} the trend increments, i.e.\ the evolution error $\{\omega_t\}$, is modeled by a global-local shrinkage prior with parameters $\tau_\omega$ and $\{\lambda_{\omega t}\}$.
-The global parameter $\tau_\omega$ establishes the overall evolution error scale while the local parameters $\{\lambda_{\omega t}\}$ shrink evolution errors locally with respect to time.
-Previous work introduced a simple first order stochastic volatility SV(1) model for the process $\{\omega_t\}$ through a first order autoregression of $\{h_t\}$ with $Z-$distributed innovations, and showed it produced exceptionally flexible shrinkage appropriate for adaptive trend filtering \citep{kowal_2018}.
+The trend increments, i.e.\ the evolution error $\{\omega_t\}$, are modeled by a global-local shrinkage prior with parameters $\tau_\omega$ and $\{\lambda_{\omega, t}\}$.
+The transformation \eqref{state} implies $\log(\tau^2_\omega) = \mu$ and $\log(\lambda_{\omega, t}^2) = (\phi_1 + \phi_2 s_{t})(h_{t-1} - \mu) + \eta_{t}$.
+The global parameter $\tau_\omega$ controls the global evolution error scale while the local parameters $\{\lambda_{\omega, t}\}$ shrink evolution errors locally with respect to the time index $t$.
+The setup \eqref{state} induces local smoothing of the state variable, resulting in a relatively smooth underlying trend, $\{\beta_t\}$, while allowing for instantaneous jumps which will be classified as changepoints.
+The degree of differencing, $D$, can be interpreted roughly as modeling changes as locally linear ($D=1$) or locally quadratic ($D=2$) in trend; the former is more appropriate when the target has a piece-wise constant trend, for example.
+Ultimately, the degree of differencing is chosen by the user and depends on the use case and application.